JoyJing1/Friendex/docs/production_readme.md

 Friendex is a single-page app; all content is delivered on one static page.
 The root page listens to a `SessionStore` and renders content based on a call to `SessionStore.currentUser()`.
 Sensitive information is kept out of the frontend of the app.

 ### User Profiles & About Page
+Each `User` has a unique `Profile` which holds all of the personal information about the user that is displayed in their `ProfileAbout` React component.
+The `ProfileAbout` component is displayed both on the `ProfileTimeline` as well as the `ProfileAboutPage`.

+Only `email` (which is used as each user's unique identifier), `password_digest`, and `username` (for ease of displaying the `User`'s display name) are stored in the `users` table.
+All additional information is stored in the `profiles` table, which holds a `user_id` foreign key that points to the `users` table.

 ### Friending & Friendships
+Each `User` can send and receive Friend Requests, which are stored as `Friendship`s on the backend.
+The `Friendship` tracks the current `status` of the `Friendship` as  `pending`, `accepted`, or `denied`].
+The `ProfileFriendButton` which is displayed in the `ProfileHeader` determines what text to display and what action to perform when clicked, based on the current status of the `currentUser` and `currentProfile`'s friendship status.
+Clicking "Add Friend" sends an API `POST` request to create a `Friendship`, clicking "Accept Friend Request" or "Remove Friend Request" updates the status of the friendship, and "Cancel Request" removes the `Friendship` from the database.

 ### Posts

 ### Photos